NgiapPuoyKoh/django-blogchat-tech/README.md

 ### Footer

-A footer with a scroll to top of the page link
+A footer with a scroll to the top of the page link

 ![FooterScrollToTop](docs/readme/footerScrollToTop.png)